majidsaberi/StatisticsCourse2024/README.md

 ## Overview
 Here, you can find materials and codes for a 10-session online statistics course held in 2024, designed specifically for students in psychology, cognitive science, and neuroscience.
 The course provides hands-on training with R, a sophisticated tool for statistical analysis in research.
 For more details, see the [Course Outline](https://github.com/majidsaberi/StatsCourse24/blob/main/CourseOutline.md).

-This was a non-profit and free course mainly designed for Iranian students studying in Iran.
+This was a non-profit course for the benefit of the community, mainly designed for Iranian students studying in Iran.
 Some students were selected from those who registered.
 The course included hands-on training focused on real problems, accompanied by a set of assignments.
 The course was presented in Persian (Farsi), and all the videos are available in the YouTube links below:
 [YouTube Link](https://www.youtube.com/playlist?list=PLNph6-dBvadPCklioYlmenxXhzTjiFKJT)

 The course is presented in Persian; however, anyone interested can use YouTube's auto-translate service in their preferred language by activating subtitles.